-Figure 31 Bootcfg display with default Windows default setting bootcfg /ems on /port com2 /baud 115200 /id 1
+Figure 38.
+Bootcfg display with default Windows default setting

-Examine the output.
+- Examine the output.
 If there is more than one boot entry, then you need to determine the default entry by looking at the default line under Boot Loader Settings and determine whether Boot Entry has a matching Path value.
-In the example shown in Figure 31, there is only one boot entry, 1.

-Issue the following command, substituting your boot entry number in the /id parameter if it is not 1 as in the example shown:
+In the example shown in Figure 38 there is only one boot entry, 1. - Issue the following command, substituting your boot entry number in the /id parameter if it is not 1 as in the example shown: